Rapidisimo/Digital-Business-Card/README.md

 2. ✅ Add downloadable Vcard from QR Code
 3. ✅ Use props to avoid coding hard data.
 4. ✅ Use one component (Info.jsx) for both About and Interests sections.
-5. ✅ Store data seperately to update later from one place (Me.jsx).
+5. ✅ Store data separately to update later from one place (Me.jsx).
 6. ✅ Dark mode css based on system or user preference.

 ### Question/Challenges